Practical Ways to Improve Water Efficiency of Your House

 Check the Water Rating

-When you're about to buy a product that uses water, check its Water Efficiency Labelling and Standards (WELS) ratings, if applicable.
+When you're about to buy a product that uses water, check its Water Efficiency Labeling and Standards (WELS) ratings, if applicable.
 The more stars on the WELS label - the less water that product will use, and the more money you will save.
 Using water-efficient products will reduce the overall water consumption of your household.

 Invest in Water Conserving Faucets